gonchogsm/Mk3s_Idex/README.md

 - Linear rail 350mm.
 If you use a wider frame, remember to buy a longer linear rail.
 - 2x carriage block MGN12H.
 - GT2 belt for second extruder.
+> [!WARNING]
+> Remember to check fan voltage!
+Original Prusa fans run at 5v but your additional board (i.e. SKR Pico) will run at 12 or 24v.

 #### Screws
 - To be completed